 If your car was damaged in an automobile accident, you may be concerned about how you will get your car fixed and get the property damage paid by the insurance company.
 If the collision was not your fault, usually the insurance company insuring the person who caused the accident will cover the damages.
 But, how does that process work?
 Is this something you can handle on your own or do you need a lawyer to work out the details?

 How to Get Your Property Damage Paid?

 After a car has been damaged in a collision, an insurance company will usually assign an adjuster to handle the property damage claim.
-When you contact your insurance company, they will ask you the specifics of the collision, assign a claim number, and may give you the contact information for the adjuster assigned to the claim.
+When you contact your insurance company, they will ask you the specifics of the collision (such as whether the accident was a rear-end collision, etc.), assign a claim number, and may give you the contact information for the adjuster assigned to the claim.
 If adjuster information is not provided at the time of your initial call to the insurance company, you may receive that information several days later.

 What Will the Property Damage Adjuster Do?